 Assets donated to the Foundation are recorded at their fair value as of the date of the gift.
-No amounts have been reflected in the statements for donated services because no objective basis is available to measure the value of such services.
+No amounts have been reflected in the statements for donated services as they do not meet the definition to be recorded as required by U.S. GAAP.